phpMan > man > Moose(3pm)

 'My::Otherrole' => { -version => 0.23 };

-The specified version requirements must be satisfied, otherwise an exception will be
+The specified version requirements must be satisfied, otherwise an exception will be thrown.

-If your role takes options or arguments, they can be passed along in the hash reference as
+If your role takes options or arguments, they can be passed along in the hash reference as well.

 You should only use one "with", even if you are consuming multiple roles.
-If you consume
+If you consume roles

-roles using multiple "with" statements Moose cannot detect method conflicts between those
+using multiple "with" statements Moose cannot detect method conflicts between those roles.

 has $name|@$names => %options

 This will install an attribute of a given $name into the current class.
-If the first
+If the first parameter

-there.
 These are the most commonly used options:

 *is => 'rw'|'ro'*